bright/new-www/content/blog/30th-anniversary-of-nielsen’s-heuristics-real-life-examples-in-transport-management-system-app.md

 We’re explaining to users who clicked on an offer, which has expired, why they cannot go further in the system with it, by showing a toast for a few seconds with appropriate information.

-## 2. Match between the system and the real world
+## 2. Match Between The System and The Real World

 > The design should speak the users' language.
 Use words, phrases, and concepts familiar to the user, rather than internal jargon.
 Follow real-world conventions, making information appear in a natural and logical order.